greentic-ai/greentic/README.md

 ### Agents

 - **Agents** are LLM-powered nodes capable of autonomous decision-making.
-- The first type of agent is oLlama.
-More types coming soon.
+- `openai` calls the OpenAI Chat Completions API.
+Provide an `OPENAI_KEY` secret and optionally `OPENAI_URL` to target a compatible endpoint.
+- `ollama` connects to a local Ollama server for chat, generation, and embeddings.
+Configure the model, mode, and tools per flow.
-- Coming Soon: Agents understand context, use memory, trigger tools, and follow goals.
+- Coming Soon: richer memory, tool orchestration, and goal-following behaviours.

 👉 [Learn more about Agents](./docs/AGENTS.md)